royward/metta-wam/tests/performance/compare_algo/nqueens/README.md

 | **Ease of Translation**  | N/A                      | High                     | Moderate                     | Moderate                  | Low                         |

 ---

-## **Conclusion**

-While **C/C++** is an excellent ultimate target for performance-critical applications, translating MeTTa directly to C/C++ risks losing key capabilities such as:
-- **Native backtracking.**
-- **Symbolic reasoning.**
-- **Constraint-solving mechanisms.**

-By translating MeTTa to **Prolog** first, we can:
-1. Preserve its declarative logic and symbolic reasoning capabilities.
-2. Leverage Prolog’s native backtracking and constraint-handling as a reference for generating C/C++ implementations.
-3. Ensure correctness and maintain logical abstractions before focusing on performance optimizations.

-This two-step process provides a balance between leveraging **Prolog’s logical power** and achieving

- **C/C++’s execution speed**, ensuring no logical capabilities are lost while optimizing for scalability and efficiency.

 ## **Enhancing MeTTa: Integrating Prolog and CLP(FD) Features**